JusteRaimbault/TwMonitor/README.md

 QuickNDirty monitoring of kws/hashtags from twitter : send self-mails using smtp server for new tweets matching search (use of search api)

+## Note :

+tweets filtered if contains URL and a valid email -- filtering conditions have still to be generalized and customizable

 ## Use :

  - Get a twitter dev account and app token